Dangerous, record-breaking heat expected to continue spreading across U.S., forecasters say

 Worst weather yet to come

-"Locally higher temperatures into the 120s are possible in the typical hot spots of the Desert Southwest," the National Weather Service said.
+Rare heat advisories had been extended even into the upper elevations, including around Lake Tahoe, California, with the National Weather Service in Reno, Nevada, warning of "major heat risk impacts, even in the mountains."

-In Death Valley, known as one of the hottest places on Earth, a new heat record for the day was set on Friday.
-The previous high shattered by 5 degrees F, with the mercury climbing to 127 F (52.8 C.) The old mark of 122 F (50 C) was last tied in 2013.
+In California's Death Valley, known as one of the hottest places on Earth, a new heat record for the day was set on Friday.
+The previous high shattered by 5 degrees, with the mercury climbing to 127 degrees.
+The old mark of 122 degrees was last tied in 2013.

+Palm Springs, California, hit 124 degrees Friday, breaking the city's all-time record high of 123 degrees.

 The Thompson wildfire engulfed Butte Country in Northern California this week and forced thousands to flee their homes.
 Evacuation orders were downgraded to warnings on Thursday.
 As of Saturday, the fire was 71% contained, according to the California Department of Forestry and Fire Protection.